awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/getting-started.md

 ## Signing in to an AWS IoT SiteWise Monitor portal<a name="portal-login"></a>

-Whether you're a portal administrator, a project owner, or a viewer, your first step is to log in to the AWS IoT SiteWise Monitor application using your enterprise email and password\.
-Your credentials are validated using AWS Single Sign\-On to ensure that only authorized users can access your company assets\.
+Whether you're a portal administrator, a project owner, or a viewer, your first step is to sign in to the AWS IoT SiteWise Monitor application with your enterprise email and password, or AWS Identity and Access Management \(IAM\) credentials\.
+SiteWise Monitor validates your credentials with AWS Single Sign\-On or  IAM to ensure that only authorized users can access your company assets\.

-**To sign in to the AWS IoT SiteWise Monitor portal**
+You can choose one of the following to sign in to the AWS IoT SiteWise Monitor portal:
++ Use your AWS SSO identity\.

   1. Open the email that contains the link to the portal and open the web portal\.

   1. In the dialog box, for **Email**, enter your enterprise email address\.

   1. For **Password**, enter your enterprise password\.

-1. Choose **Sign In**\.
+  1. Choose **Sign in**\.

-   AWS SSO validates your credentials and, if valid, you can access the portal to perform tasks permitted for your role\.
+     AWS SSO validates your credentials and, if valid, opens the portal so that you can perform the tasks allowed for your role\.
++ Use your IAM identity\.
+  +

+**If you use an IAM user, do the following:**

+    1. Open the link to the portal and open the web portal\.
+You might have received an email that contains the link\.

+    1. In the dialog box, enter your **IAM user name**\.

+    1. For **Password**, enter your IAM password\.

+    1. Choose **Sign in**\.

+       IAM validates your credentials and, if valid, opens the portal so that you can perform the tasks allowed for your role\.
+  +

+**If you want to assume an IAM role, do the following:**

+    1. Sign in to the IAM with federation\.

+    1. Assume an IAM role\.

+    1. Open the the link to the portal and open the web portal\.
+You might have received an email that contains the link\.

+       If the IAM role was added to the portal, you automatically sign in to the portal\.
+You can now perform the tasks allowed for your role\.

 ## Navigation in the AWS IoT SiteWise Monitor portal<a name="portal-navigation"></a>